-config:atoms-minimum-x = float [0.0 - 1.0] determines the minimum x value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.
+config:atoms-minimum-x = float [0.0 - 1.0] Determines the minimum x value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.

-config:atoms-minimum-y determines the minimum y value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.
+config:atoms-minimum-y Determines the minimum y value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.

-config:atoms-minimum-z determines the minimum z value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.
+config:atoms-minimum-z Determines the minimum z value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.

-config:atoms-maximum-x determines the maximum x value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.
+config:atoms-maximum-x Determines the maximum x value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.

-config:atoms-maximum-y determines the maximum y value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.
+config:atoms-maximum-y Determines the maximum y value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.

-config:atoms-maximum-z determines the maximum z value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.
+config:atoms-maximum-z Determines the maximum z value (as a fraction of the total system dimensions) of the data slice to be outputted to the configuration file.

-config:macro-cells enables the output of macro cell spin configurations.
+config:macro-cells flag [default false] Enables the output of macro cell spin configurations either at the end of the simulations or during the simulation.
+The options are: